 Inventory procurement is the part of the global supply chain that involves identifying suppliers, establishing relationships, and buying and receiving inventory from the suppliers.
 It is also concerned with knowing what to buy, when, and how to buy it.

 Procurement is a strategic process of the acquisition of goods and services.
-It is not just about buying goods and services but about doing it strategically.
+It is about buying goods and services and strategically doing it.

 That is why procurement is an essential part of any company’s organization.
 Procurement and buying and acquiring inventory usually take up substantial company resources.